INFO SONXPLUS: What exactly is high fidelity?

 Distortion is a departure from the original.
 When a device creates distortion, it changes the sounds in such a way as to make them less true to the source, sometimes it is hardly noticeable, while in more severe cases it is openly unpleasant.

-Left to their own devices, electronic devices let through sound interference that sounds like hissing and buzzing.
-It is expressed in decibels and corresponds to the level of amplification at which this residual noise starts to be heard.
+Left to their own devices, electronic devices let through sound interference resembling hissing and buzzing.
+It is expressed in decibels and corresponds to the level of amplification at which this residual noise begins to be heard.

-The higher the number, the better.
-Indeed, as well as being distracting, background noise will rob the amplifier of power and dynamism, as the amplifier works to push out these unwanted sounds in favour of the music itself.
+The higher the negative dB figure, the better.
+In fact, as well as being distracting, background noise will rob the amplifier of power and dynamism, as the amplifier works to push out these unwanted sounds in favor of the music itself.
+Only the music should be heard.

-In addition to timbre, music is dynamic, i.e. it varies in amplitude constantly.
-In order to keep up with the fortissimo movements of the music, we need power reserves.
-This power is expressed in watts, a measure of the heat produced as a result of work.
-The more power is released, the more heat or watts will be produced.
+As well as having a timbre, music is dynamic, meaning that it constantly varies in amplitude.
+To keep up with music's fortissimo movements, we need reserves of power.
+This power is expressed in watts, which is a measure of the heat produced as a result of work.
+The greater the power released, the more heat or watts produced.

 It is advisable to choose a more powerful device so that it can cope with the demand without being overloaded, which will lead to unwanted distortion.

-For comfortable, uncompromising listening, i.e., to hear the softer passages loud enough to hear well without restricting the more dynamic passages will be the goal.
-100 watts per channel is a good start.
+For comfortable, uncompromising listening, i.e., to hear the softer passages loud enough to hear the more dynamic passages well without restricting them, will be the goal.
+100 watts per channel will be a good start.

 Power indicators on meter view.

-The effective power will not tell the whole story however, as the reserve capacity will vary from one amplifier to another.
-To sort this out, you'll need to look at construction and amplification principles such as class "A", "B" or hybrids such as "D", etc. There will be a full article on the subject to come...
+Effective power won't tell the whole story, however, as reserve capacity will vary from one amplifier to another.
+To sort it all out, you'll need to make sure you understand the principles of construction and amplification, such as class "A", "B" or hybrid "AB", and finally "D", and so on.
+There will be a full article on the subject to come.

 Simply stated, what's the point of listening to it loud if it's not beautiful...